 What does the network offer?

 Members of the network will have the opportunity to meet fellow STOR students from across the UK, engage with industrial stakeholders and enhance their continuing professional development through bespoke training events.
-For example:
+They will benefit from free travel and accommodation to the Centre for Doctoral Training to take part in network events.
+Subsistence costs are not covered.

 - Annual STOR-i conference